+353-1-416-8900REST OF WORLD

 • The report covers a detailed analysis of signs and symptoms, causes, risk factors, pathophysiology, diagnosis, treatment options, and classification/types of Dravet syndrome (DS) based on several factors.

-• The Dravet syndrome (DS) epidemiology forecast report covers data for the eight major markets (the US, France, Germany, Italy, Spain, the UK, Japan, and India)
+• The Dravet Syndrome (DS) Epidemiology Forecast Report covers data for the eight major markets (the US, France, Germany, Italy, Spain, the UK, Japan, and India).

-• The report helps to identify the patient population, the unmet needs of Dravet syndrome (DS) are highlighted along with an assessment of the disease's risk and burden.
+• The report helps to identify the patient population, and the unmet needs of Dravet syndrome (DS) are highlighted along with an assessment of the disease's risk and burden.

 Table of Contents